-Read the next console character into register A, and

-set the parity bit (high order bit) to zero.
-If no console character is ready, wait until a character is typed before returning.

-- CONOUT Send the character from register C to the console output device.
+- CONST Sample the status of the currently assigned console device and return 0FFH in register A if a character is ready to read, and 00H in register A if no console characters are ready. - CONIN Read the next console character into register A, and set the parity bit (high order bit) to zero.
+If no console character is ready, wait until a character is typed before returning. - CONOUT Send the character from register C to the console output device.
 The character is in ASCII, with high order parity bit set to zero.
 You may want to include a time-out on a line feed or carriage return, if your console device requires some time interval at the end of the line (such as a TI Silent 700 terminal).
 You can, if you wish, filter out control characters which cause your console device to react in a strange way (a control-z causes the Lear Seigler terminal to clear the screen, for example). - LIST Send the character from register C to the currently assigned listing device.
 The character is in ASCII with zero parity. - PUNCH Send the character from register C to the currently assigned punch device.
 The character is in ASCII with zero parity. - READER Read the next character from the currently assigned reader device into register A with zero parity (high order bit must be zero), an end of file condition is reported by returning an ASCII control-z (1AH). - HOME Return the disk head of the currently selected disk (initially disk A) to the track 00 position.
 If your controller allows access to the track 0 flag from the drive, step the head until the track 0 flag is detected.
-If your controller does not support this feature, you can translate the HOME call into a call on SETTRK with a parameter of 0. - SELDSK Select the disk drive given by register C for further operations, where register C contains Ø for drive A, 1 drive B, and so-forth up to 15 for drive P (the for CP/M distribution version supports four standard drives).
+If your controller does not support this feature, you can translate the HOME call into a call on SETTRK with a parameter of 0. - SELDSK Select the disk drive given by register C for further operations, where register C contains 0 for drive A, 1 for drive B, and so-forth up to 15 for drive P (the standard CP/M distribution version supports four drives).
 On each disk select, SELDSK must return in HL the base address of a 16-byte area, called the Disk Parameter Header, described in the Section 10.
 For standard floppy disk drives, the contents of the header and associated tables does not change, and thus the program segment included in the sample CBIOS performs this operation automatically.
-If there is an attempt to select a non-existent drive, SELDSK returns HL=0000H as an error indicator.
-Although SELDSK must return the header address on each call, it is advisable to postpone the actual physical disk select operation until an I/O function (seek, read or write) actually performed, since disk selects often occur is without utimately performing any disk I/O, and many controllers will unload the head of the current disk before selecting the new drive.
+If there is an attempt to selct a non-existent drive, SELDSK returns HL=0000H as an error indicator.
+Although SELDSK must return the header address on each call, it is advisable to postpone the actual physical disk select operation until an I/O function (seek, read or write) is actually performed, since disk selects often occur without ultimately performing any disk I/O, and many controllers will unload the head of the current disk before selecting the new drive.
 This would cause an excessive amount of noise and disk wear.